ukri-bench/benchmark-BabelStream/README.md

 make
 ```
 where `<model>` should be substituted with one of
-the programming models implemented in the current version of BabelStream
+the programming models implemented in the current version of BabelStream<br>
 ( omp; ocl; std; std20; hip; cuda; kokkos;
   sycl; sycl2020; acc; raja; tbb; thrust )